gbonan/CLM-ml_v2.CHATS/README.md

    Input files are read from the input_files directory.
    Model output is written to the output_files_directory.
-   Example model output is provided (see subroutine output in offline_driver/CLMml_driver.F90 for file format)
+   Example model output is provided (see subroutine output in offline_driver/CLMml_driver.F90 for file format).